jdegand/chakra-landing-page/README.md

 [Live Link](https://jdegand.github.io/chakra-landing-page)

-Note: Original image used has had its link change or has been removed from Unsplash.
+Note: Unsplash source has been deprecated so the image link no longer works.

 ***